Minimal surfaces in $\mathbb{R}^3$ properly projecting into $\mathbb{R}^2$: Introduction

 From Theorem I follow some remarkable results concerning not only minimal surfaces.
 We are going to mention three of them related to proper harmonic maps into $\c,$ proper holomorphic null curves in $\c^3$ and maximal surfaces in the Lorentz-Minkowski space $\r^3_1.$

 Schoen and Yau conjectured that there are no proper harmonic maps from $\d$ to $\c$ with flat metrics, and connected this question with the existence of hyperbolic minimal surfaces in $\r^3$ properly projecting into $\r^2$ \cite[p.$\,18$]{s-y}.
-A counterexample to this conjecture follows from the results in \cite{DF}, which imply the existence of proper harmonic maps from any finite bordered Riemann surface (that is to say, a compact Riemann surface minus a finite collection of pairwise disjoint closed discs) into $\r^2.$ It remains open whether or not a hyperbolic minimal surface in $\r^3$ can be properly projected into $\r^2.$ Theorem I answers positively this question for minimal surfaces with arbitrary open conformal structure (just notice that the harmonic map $(X_1,X_3):\mathcal{ N} \to \r^2$ is proper).
+A counterexample to this conjecture follows from the results in \cite{DF}, which imply the existence of proper harmonic maps from any finite bordered Riemann surface into $\r^2.$ It remains open whether or not a hyperbolic minimal surface in $\r^3$ can be properly projected into $\r^2.$ The following direct corollary of Theorem I provides a full answer to Schoen and Yau's questions: \begin{quote} {\bf Corollary.} {\em Any open Riemann surface $\mathcal{ N}$ admits a conformal minimal immersion $X=(X_1,X_2,X_3):\mathcal{ N} \to \r^3$ such that $(X_1,X_3):\mathcal{N}\to\r^2$ is a proper (harmonic) map.} \end{quote}

 It is well known that any open Riemann surface properly holomorphically embeds in $\c^3$ and immerses in $\c^2$ \cite{bis, nar, rem}.
 Moreover, there are proper null immersions in $\c^3$ of the unit disc \cite{mo}, and of any open parabolic Riemann surface of finite topology \cite{pirola,lop1}.
 Theorem I also shows that any open Riemann surface admits a proper {\em null} immersion in $\c^3,$ and a holomorphic immersion in $\c^2$ properly projecting into $\r^2.$ Indeed, choosing $p=0$ in Theorem I and labeling $X^*=(X_1^*,X_2^*,X_3^*)$ as the conjugate minimal immersion of $X,$ the map $X+i X^*=(F_1,F_2,F_3):\mathcal{ N} \to \c^3$ is a proper holomorphic null immersion, and $(F_1,F_3):\mathcal{ N} \to \c^2$ is a holomorphic immersion which properly projects into $\r^2.$